MorganTDicks/Austin-Practice-blog/doccumentation.md

 added refContext, for redirecting on successful login.
 Currently globally scoped, hope to change that if it becomes a problem. successful login now redirects the user to the appropriate location if successful.

+### Sprint 4 - Commit 9 (feature/user)
+moved toolbar into its own component.
+Created alternate layout for when in a post or on dashboard. investigated why toolbar displays behind navbar.
+Results inconclusive.
+Created basic dashboard skeleton.
+Created userSummary module for dashboard
+Styled userSummary
+Created useractivity module
+styled useractivity module

 ## Currently working on:

-investigating how to redirect back to a previous page on successful login. to redirect investigate useRouter hook. https://nextjs.org/docs/pages/api-reference/functions/use-router
+Logging in - done

-Logging in and creating an account functionality Linking home page to !(logged in)?
-Login : User dashboard; - done Creating Profile Dashboard
+  and creating an account functionality
+Creating Profile Dashboard
-Investigating context usage to keep user info across pages. - done
+Linking home page to !(logged in)?
+Login : User dashboard; - done Investigating context usage to keep user info across pages. - done

 ### ToDO:

 Logins:
 Apply styling to login page

-fix Home & User going behind navbar (started once checkLogin component was implimented)

-Clean up repetitive CSS by using dynamic styling.
 Editing User type to allow for followed users, followed posts, followed topics?
+Allowing users to upload an image when creating an account / post. dashboard, replace image with generic image if not found.

-investigate why refreshing pages breaks Links
+fix Home & User going behind navbar (started once checkLogin component was implimented) Clean up repetitive CSS by using dynamic styling. investigate why refreshing pages breaks Links

 Change findrecentcomment in datatools so that it is able to find the recent post as well, and possibly return an array of ordered results?